lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 - [ ] We use the data user interface (UI) to:
 	- look back at team trends over the past two years.
 	- review the last two years of data to see *what is* in our team now.
-		* Backward looking data review is limited for guiding effective change.
 * Reviewing trends: may like or not like the trends; may not know what is causing those trends; may be afraid that the next change we might make will undo it.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "90" width = "90" style ="display: inline-block"/>